microsoft/durabletask-netherite/docs/introduction.md

 ## Status

-The current version of Netherite is *1.0.2*.
+The current version of Netherite is *1.1.0*.
 Netherite supports almost all of the DT and DF APIs.
 However, there are still some limitations:

 - **Supported hosted plans**.
 Consumption plan is not supported yet, and auto-scaling only works on Elastic Premium plans with runtime-scaling enabled.
 This will be resolved by GA.
-- **Query Performance**.
+- **Query Paging**.
 Currently, queries do not support paging.
 We plan to add a range index implementation to fix this soon after GA.

 To learn more about the Netherite architecture, our [VLDB 2022 paper](https://www.microsoft.com/en-us/research/uploads/prod/2022/07/p1591-burckhardt.pdf) is the best reference.
 There is also an earlier preprint [paper on arXiv](https://arxiv.org/abs/2103.00033).